RebornBeat/BGP-X/docs/bgp_bgpx_coexistence.md

 ## 5. What BGP Sees From BGP-X Traffic

-To every BGP router along the path between a BGP-X node and any other clearnet BGP-X node:
+To every BGP router along the clearnet path between a BGP-X node and any other clearnet BGP-X node, BGP-X packets appear as:

 ```
-Source IP:      Client's WAN IP (or router's WAN IP)
+Source IP:      Client/router WAN IP
-Destination IP: BGP-X relay node's IP
+Destination IP: BGP-X relay node IP
 Protocol:       UDP
 Port:           7474 (default)
 Payload:        Encrypted bytes (opaque)
 ```

 BGP cannot see inside.
 BGP cannot determine these are BGP-X packets.
-BGP cannot see the actual destination of the traffic.
+BGP cannot see the actual destination or whether a path is cross-domain.

-For cross-domain paths: when traffic traverses a clearnet segment between a domain bridge node and other clearnet relay nodes, BGP sees exactly the same — ordinary UDP between server IPs.
+**For cross-domain paths**: when traffic traverses a clearnet segment between a domain bridge node and other clearnet relay nodes, BGP sees exactly the same — ordinary UDP between server IPs.
 BGP cannot determine that the traffic is destined for a mesh island service.
 BGP cannot see the domain bridge relationship.

 From BGP's perspective, BGP-X overlay traffic is indistinguishable from any other UDP traffic on port 7474.